Hack-Projects-n-Teams/cognee-to-gcp-vm/README.md

    ./install.sh
    ```

+   ❗ **BE READY TO PROVIDE QDRANT CREDENTIALS WHEN PROMPTED!**

    The script will:
    - Install Docker and dependencies
+   - **Prompt you for QDrant URL (example: https://xyz-abc.cloud.qdrant.io:6333)**
-   - Prompt for QDrant URL and API key
+   - **Prompt you for QDrant API Key (input will be hidden)**
    - Create the environment file
    - Launch Cognee
    - Verify it's working

+   🔑 Get your QDrant credentials from your QDrant Cloud dashboard before running!

 4. **Done!** Cognee will be running at `http://localhost:8000`